Al Khuwayr: 19th century

 In the 1820s, George Barnes Brucks carried out the first British survey of the Persian Gulf.
 He recorded the following notes about Al Khuwayr, which at that time was known as Khor Hassan:

+In 1867, following the imprisonment of a Na'im tribal chief in Al Wakrah, Jassim bin Mohammed Al Thani expelled Ahmed bin Mohammed Al Khalifa, the Bahraini representative in Qatar, from Al Wakrah.
+Consequently, Ahmed bin Mohammed fled to Al Khuwayr, from which he relayed his expulsion to the King of Bahrain, Muhammad bin Khalifa, who prepared a naval invasion which culminated in the Qatari–Bahraini War.
+After the war had ended in 1868 and Muhammad bin Khalifa was deposed and declared a fugitive by British authorities, he also took refuge in Al Khuwayr.

 20th century

-J.G.
-Lorimer's Gazetteer of the Persian Gulf gives an account of Al Khuwayr in 1908:
+J. G. Lorimer's Gazetteer of the Persian Gulf gives an account of Al Khuwayr in 1908:

-Al Khuwayr was among the villages occupied by Abdullah bin Jassim Al Thani's forces in July 1937 during his military expedition against the kubaisi tribe, whom he considered to be defectors to Bahrain.
+Al Khuwayr was among the villages occupied by Abdullah bin Jassim Al Thani's forces in July 1937 during the 1937 Qatari–Bahraini conflict, in which he led a military expedition against the Al Jabor faction of the Al Naim tribe, whom he considered to be defectors to Bahrain.

+It was remarked by the British Political Resident in Bahrain that in 1939, the main tribe in al Khuwayr was Al-Shebarah, which numbered over 50 people and were led by Saleh Bin Dasm.

 Geography

-To the immediate north of Al Khuwayr is an island called Al Khuwayr Island.
+To the immediate north of Al Khuwayr is Al Khuwayr Island.

 Education

 The settlement's first formal school was opened in 1957.